muhittincamdali/iOS-Testing-Automation-Framework/Documentation/PerformanceTesting.md

-# Performance Testing Guide
+# Performance Testing

-This guide provides comprehensive performance testing strategies and best practices.
+This guide covers performance testing strategies and tools.